nicozanf/web2py-pyinstaller/README_mac.md

 7. edit the file /Library/Frameworks/Python.framework/Versions/3.7/lib/python3.7/site-packages/PyInstaller/hooks/hook-_tkinter.py and change one of its line according to https://github.com/pyinstaller/pyinstaller/pull/3830

-8. (optional, for having a full working interactive shell) change the fake site.py module included within the PyInstaller installation with the content of the files web2py.site_37.py or web2py.site_27.py from this repository - see comments inside these files for details
+8. (optional, for having a full working interactive shell) change the fake site.py module included within the PyInstaller installation with the content of the files web2py.site_37.py or web2py.site_27.py from this repository - see comments inside these files for details.
+ You will also need to add 'import site' on the top of the file Desktop/web2py/gluon/shell.py

 9. open a terminal, goto Desktop/web2py and run: